shysolocup/stews/README.md

 It uses an index system similar to that of arrays as well as an entry system similar to that of objects.<br><br>

-It's fully open source with complete documentation and support for modding.<br><br>
+It's fully open source with complete documentation and support for modding with a way to create new functions.<br><br>

 ---